All Episodes

 All right.

-I've I've watched your television show.
+I've watched your television show.

 No, and I think the answer is obvious because we know what he did in 2008 in Georgia.

-We know what he did with Crimea when he annexed that when Biden was vice president and Obama was president, and we see what's happening today, but there is a four-year interim period there where nothing happened.
+We know what he did with Crimea when he annexed that when Biden was vice president and Obama was president.

-You know, you if you think back to the media's, you know, breathless hysteria over the Trump phone call when Donald Trump knew all these people were on this call.
+You know, if you think back to the media's, you know, breathless hysteria over the Trump phone call when Donald Trump knew all these people were on this call.

 And then you look at the media that ignored the you're not getting a billion taxpayer dollars unless you fire a prosecutor investigating my son, making millions with no experience.